bachng2017/RENAT/README.md

 Report:  /home/user/work/renat/sample/item01/result/report.html
 ```

-In case you has configure a web server, access `./result/log.html` or `./result/report.html` for more details about the result.
+In case you has configured a web server, access `./result/log.html` or `./result/report.html` for more details about the result.

 ## More Examples
 - See [item02](./sample/item02/main.robot) for sample about `Exec File` keyword